sql-machine-learning/elasticdl/docs/designs/ps_design.md

         pass
 ```

 The name is the embedding layer name of embedding vectors.
-It uses a dictionary `vectors` to store `<id, embedding_vector>` pairs.
+It uses a dictionary `vectors` to store embedding vector.

 Since embedding vectors are lazily initialized in PS, it also has `dim` and `initializer` fields.
 Inside the `get` interface of `EmbeddingVectors `, if the id is not in the `vectors` dictionary, the corresponding value will be initialized and return back.